World media on Transcendental Meditation

 Jerry Seinfeld’s insight on good parenting

 “In family living, there are what Harry Truman would call ‘borderline moments’ — where you get close to the borderline of snapping,” the stand-up comedian Jerry Seinfeld told The Huffington Post (“Jerry Seinfeld’s Secret For Not Snapping At His Kids”, by Sasha Bronner).

 Seinfeld, who has been a practitioner of the Transcendental Meditation technique for more than 40 years, then shared his invaluable advice on how to avoid ending up on the wrong side of the borderline.
 “The practice of meditation gives you those crucial extra few seconds to gather yourself.
 It’s an actual physical change in the brain.
 Instead of a reflexive moment of anger, you might be able to go, ‘well let me not do that right now.
 Let me not scream right now.’”

 “My sadness evaporated like smoke”

-Brown says that learning TM helped her leave behind a period of intense depression and sadness.
+Janice Brown, a senior partner at Brown Law Group, writes in The Huffington Post how learning TM helped her leave behind a period of intense depression and sadness.